When we decided to visit the Dolomites, I was pretty excited about the idea of summer hiking there.

 The other two days we went on our own.

-There are so many maps, both physical (paper) and on site, and the trails are so well-marked, it’s quite easy to go on your own.
+There are so many maps, both physical (paper) and on site, and the trails are so well-marked, it’s easy to go on your own.

 You will also see plenty of other people out hiking so you don’t have to worry much about getting lost.